filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

 <a id="listattachmentbytransaction"></a>
 # **ListAttachmentByTransaction**
-> AttachmentArray ListAttachmentByTransaction (int id, int? page = null)
+> AttachmentArray ListAttachmentByTransaction (string id, int? page = null)

 Lists all attachments.